 NOTE: When navigating to a Supercharger or, in some regions, a third-party fast charger location, Model S may allocate energy to precondition the Battery to prepare for charging.
 This ensures you arrive at the Supercharger or third-party fast charger with an optimal Battery temperature, reducing the amount of time it takes to charge.
-In some circumstances (such as cold weather), it is normal for the front motor to make noise as it generates heat to warm the Battery (see Warming the Battery Before Supercharging on page 84).
+In some circumstances (such as cold weather), it is normal for the front and rear motors and components to make noise as it generates heat to warm the Battery (see Warming the Battery Before Supercharging on page 82).